Pandu: Birth of Pandu's foster sons

+As a consequence of Kindama's curse, Pandu became incapable of fathering any children.
 One day, Pandu was regaling the story of his birth and his wish of becoming a father to his first wife, Kunti.
 Kunti told him about the child-bearing mantra taught to her by the sage Durvasa.
 Pandu was overjoyed and told Kunti to use it to gain sons from suitable deities.
 He wanted his son to be righteous, and so he suggested Dharmaraja, the deity of death and righteousness.
 Kunti chanted her mantra and the deity granted her Yudhishthira.
 Later, Pandu expressed his desire for a powerful son.
 This time, Kunti invoked Vayu and Bhima was born.
 Pandu suggested Kunti to invoke Indra and a valiant son, Arjuna, was born.
 Pandu felt bad for Madri's childlessness, and thus requested Kunti to share her mantra with her.
 Heeding his request, Kunti revealed her mantra once to Pandu's younger wife.
 Madri invoked the Ashvin twins, and then gave birth to Nakula and Sahadeva.

 Death

 One day, Pandu forgot about the curse and was suddenly filled with lust for Madri.
 Despite her pleas, he proceeded to engage in sexual intercourse with her.
 After the act, his curse was fulfilled and he died.
 His body was cremated within the forest.
-Attributing her husband's death to herself and swept by remorse, Madri took her own life (possibly through self-immolation) after handing her children over to Kunti.
+Attributing her husband's death to herself and swept by remorse, Madri took her own life after handing her children over to Kunti.